artiebits.com

 if (!message.tool_calls || message.tool_calls.length === 0) {

-readUserInput = true;
+readUserInput = true

 }

-readUserInput = false;
+readUserInput = false

 for (const toolCall of message.tool_calls) {

-const args = typeof toolCall.function.arguments === 'string'
+const args =

 ?
 JSON.parse(toolCall.function.arguments)

-: toolCall.function.arguments;
+: toolCall.function.arguments

-const result = this.executeTool(toolCall.id, toolCall.function.name, args);
+const result = executeTool(tools, toolCall.id, toolCall.function.name, args)

 }

-console.log("Tools called: ", message.tool_calls);
+console.log("Tools called: ", message.tool_calls)

 }